anquanscan/sec-tools/README.md

 [Threshold](https://github.com/jnm2/Threshold): Paper backup requiring a chosen K of N pieces to decrypt.
 Useful for storing passwords, private keys for PGP or Bitcoin, recovery codes, secret instructions, and small files.
 Work in progress.
 [rpl-attacks](https://github.com/dhondta/rpl-attacks): RPL attacks framework for simulating WSN with a malicious mote based on Contiki
 [nano-can](https://github.com/mintynet/nano-can): Arduino code for use with nano can PCB
 [feuerfuchs](https://github.com/saelo/feuerfuchs): Files for the "feuerfuchs" challenge of 33C3 CTF.
 See the greeting message in server.py for more information about the challenge
+[buttercup-desktop](https://github.com/buttercup/buttercup-desktop): :key: Cross-Platform Passwords & Secrets Vault